 Having your stem cells or bone marrow back

 After you finish all your treatment, the nurse gives you back your stem cells or bone marrow.

 You have stem cells and bone marrow back through a drip, just like a blood transfusion.
 They drip into your central line and into your bloodstream.
 They find their own way back into your bone marrow and start to grow again.
 Soon they start to make new blood cells for you.

 After high dose chemotherapy, you have low numbers of blood cells for some time.
 This means you are at risk of picking up infections.

-You might have a single room in the hospital ward, to help protect you from infection.
+You might have a single room in the hospital ward to help protect you from infection.
 You stay in the single room until your bone marrow has started to make blood cells again and your blood counts have come up.
 This can take a few weeks.

 While you are in isolation you can have visitors, but your nurses may suggest that you only have one or two each day.
-Your friends and relatives should not come to see you if they are not well, or think they have been in contact with anyone with an infectious disease.
+Your friends and relatives should not come to see you if they are not well, or if they have been in contact with anyone with an infectious disease.

 You need to wash often and keep very clean.
 You also need to follow a special diet including foods that are not likely to give you an infection.